Wicca: Early development, 1936–1959

 It was during the 1930s that the first evidence appears for the practice of a neopagan 'Witchcraft' religion (what would be recognisable now as Wicca) in England.
 It seems that several groups around the country, in such places as Norfolk, Cheshire and the New Forest had set themselves up after being inspired by Murray's writings about the "Witch-Cult".

 The history of Wicca starts with Gerald Gardner (the "Father of Wicca") in the mid-20th century.
 Gardner was a retired British civil servant and amateur anthropologist, with a broad familiarity in paganism and occultism.
 He claimed to have been initiated into a witches' coven in New Forest, Hampshire, in the late 1930s.
 Intent on perpetuating this craft, Gardner founded the Bricket Wood coven with his wife Donna in the 1940s, after buying the Naturist Fiveacres Country Club.
 Much of the coven's early membership was drawn from the club's members and its meetings were held within the club grounds.
 Many notable figures of early Wicca were direct initiates of this coven, including Dafo, Doreen Valiente, Jack Bracelin, Frederic Lamond, Dayonis, Eleanor Bone, and Lois Bourne.

 The Witchcraft religion began to grow in 1951, with the repeal of the Witchcraft Act 1735, after which Gerald Gardner and then others such as Charles Cardell and Cecil Williamson began publicising their own versions of the Craft.
 Gardner and others never used the term "Wicca" as a religious identifier, simply referring to the "witch cult", "witchcraft", and the "Old Religion".
-However, Gardner did refer to witches as "the Wica".
+Gardner referred to witches as "the Wica".
 During the 1960s, the name of the religion normalised to "Wicca".
 Gardner's tradition, later termed Gardnerianism, soon became the dominant form in England and spread to other parts of the British Isles.